-Sebastian is a somewhat popular first name for males (#677 out of 1220) and an even more popular surname or last name for all people (#4765 out of 88799) (2000 U.S. Census).
+Sebastian is a somewhat popular first name for males (#677 out of 1220, Top 55%) and an even more popular last name for both adults and children (#3055 out of 150436, Top 2%).
+(2000 U.S. Demographics)

 Sebastian reached its top rank of #34 in the U.S. in 2014, and is presently at #35.
 (Top 2000 Names, 2015)

 Which version is better?with its variant forms and related boy names.
 Bastian (#1256 in recent rankings), Sabastian (#1683) and Sebastien (#1372) are the popular related forms of Sebastian (#35 in recent rankings).
 Usage of these forms of Sebastian is at its most widespread presently (adoption of 0.5%).
 Sebastian has generally been popular among parents.

 Similar NamesSuggested similar names are Caspian, Cassian, Christian, Chrystian, Cristian, Destan, Eastman, Genshian, Gentian, Jenshian (see Gentian), Jentian, Kristian, Krystian, Salvian, Seaman, Seasar, Seaton, Sebarino (see Seferino), Selestine, Selestino, Serafin, Shasta, Stian and Tristian.
 These names tend to be less frequently used than Sebastian.